 – Kitchen & Dining rooms

-– 24 hours running drinking water installation
+– 24 hour running drinking water installation

-– Library and computer lap room
+– Library and computer lab room

 We need your generous support!

-The Small World has managed over 5000 square meters of land from internal resources within the location of Solukhumbu district head quarters where schools and colleges are located for children’s education.
-We want to extend tons of thanks to our long term supporter – Ruth Lightfoot-Dunn, for her generous donation $25,000.
-We are planning to run the fund raising campaign matching 100% by our generous donor Ruth Lightfoot-Dunn up to $25,000 to meet our goal to raise $50,000!
+The Small World in Nepal has acquired over 5000 square meters of land from internal resources within the Solukhumbu district head quarters in Salleri where schools and colleges are located for children’s education.

-Our Fundraising Target is 50,000 USD
+Our Fundraising Target is 100,000 USD